Realtime Robotics Helps Automotive and Industrial System Supplier to Improve Throughput and Cell Automation

 Optimizing Industrial Automation

 In 2021, Realtime Robotics began working with Schaeffler’s New Production Concepts department (NPC) to support Special Machinery (SMB), which is developing and realizing individual turnkey production solutions.
-In this case, NPC functions as a pre-development department to identify, benchmark and develop new production technologies that can be used by SMB in the future, to help both internal and external customers improve the overall efficiency and effectiveness of their operations.
+In this case, NPC functions as a pre-development department to identify, benchmark and develop new production technologies that can be used by SMB in the future, to help both internal and video customers improve the overall efficiency and effectiveness of their operations.

 New Production Concepts learned of Realtime Robotics’ innovative motion control and collision avoidance software, RapidPlan, and wanted to test it thoroughly in a very complex and unpredictable environment to explore its potential benefits.
 This was done by building a simultaneous dual robot bin-picking application in a shared workspace.